aebustion/SIMMER/README.md

 Once ready to run SIMMER, use\
 `$ conda activate SIMMER_local`
+`$ python3 SIMMER.py -h`\
+example commands are at the end of this README.

  ## Input format
  If the user has more than a few queries, they will want to input their queries as a tsv file organized as follows: